timotholt/alab-316.2.1/README.md

 4. When you get withion 3 spaces of the stranded sailor, you will see him!

 5. Click on him to rescue him!
+Wait a second while the crew pulls him up!

 Source code at: https://github.com/timotholt/alab-316.2.1